 I fish, so something I could wear in the water was important, but I hike more, so a comfy trail runner style was also essential.

-The TR1, which is for Trail Runner, is turbo ventilated, ultra light, and their proprietary sticky G rubber outsoles help you move confidently through dry and wet land.
+The TR1, which is for Trail Runner, is turbo ventilated, ultra-light, and their proprietary sticky G rubber outsoles help you move confidently through dry and wet surfaces.
 That’s according to the website.